AgentLito/Cryptocurrencies/README.md

 PCA reduces the number of dimensions by transforming a large set of variables into a smaller one that contains most of the information in the original large set.

 The first step in PCA is to standardize these features by using the StandardScaler library.
-After the data has been standardized use PCA to reduce the number of features (argument of n_components) to get a smaller set of dimensions called principal components.
+After the data has been standardized use PCA to reduce the number of features, argument of n_components, to get a smaller set of dimensions called principal components.
 These new components are new main dimensions of variation that contain most of the information in the original dataset. explained_variance_ratio tells how much information can be attributed to each principal component.
 For example, the first principal component contains 72.77% of the variance and the second contains 23.03%.
 Together, they contain 95.80% of the information.